0chain/0chain/code/go/0chain.net/smartcontract/minersc/README.md

 # Stake pools lifecycle.

-When a stake pool created it becomes PENDING.
+When a stake pool created, it becomes PENDING.
 Next View Change it becomes ACTIVE and starts collecting interests.
-When user deletes his stake the stake pool becomes DELETING and waits next View Change.
+When a user deletes his stake the stake pool becomes DELETING and waits next View Change.
 The next View Change the pool will be unlocked.